 The post and rails are just like the locust posts and hardwood rails.
 However, not nearly as strong.
 Furthermore, the posts are more consistent when cut at the sawmill.
 Therefore, providing more of a uniform look that homeowners like.

-For most residential and light farming purposes, treated wood split rail fence is more than strong enough.
+For most residential and light farming purposes, treated wood split rail fencing is more than strong enough.
 Because southern yellow pine grows so fast, it is readily available and more affordable than the other types of lumber.
 Life expectancy is between 15 – 20 years.

 Western Red Cedar Wood Split Rail Fence